JNRowe/jnrowe.github.io/articles/tips/Custom_locations_in_the_GTK_filechooser.rst

 Custom keybindings in the GTK+ file dialogs
 ===========================================

+..
+Yes, I know GTK+’s config isn’t a cpp, but the highlighting works…

+.. highlight:: cpp

 In :doc:`Fancy_awesome_theming` I included a screenshot that, by accident more than design, spawned today’s tip.